SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="the-righteous-and-wicked" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 17.</a><br><span style="font-style:italic;font-weight:bold;">Of the Righteous and the Wicked</span>

-Of the Righteous and the Wicked We believe that there is a radical and essential difference between the righteous and the wicked<sup style="font-weight:bold;">88</sup>; that such only as through faith are justified in the name of the Lord Jesus, and sanctified by the Spirit of our God, are truly righteous in his esteem<sup style="font-weight:bold;">89</sup>; while all such as continue in impenitence and unbelief are in his sight wicked, and under the curse<sup style="font-weight:bold;">90</sup>; and this distinction holds among men both in and after death<sup style="font-weight:bold;">91</sup>.
+Of the Righteous and the Wicked We believe that there is a radical and essential difference between the righteous and the wicked;<sup style="font-weight:bold;">88</sup> that such only as through faith are justified in the name of the Lord Jesus, and sanctified by the Spirit of our God, are truly righteous in his esteem;<sup style="font-weight:bold;">89</sup> while all such as continue in impenitence and unbelief are in his sight wicked, and under the curse;<sup style="font-weight:bold;">90</sup> and this distinction holds among men both in and after death.<sup style="font-weight:bold;">91</sup>

 <ol start="88">
     <li id="88">Mal.
 3:18; Prov.
 12:26; Isa.
 5:20; Gen. 18:23; Jer.
 15:19; Acts 10:34- 35; Rom.
 6:16</li>